bevyengine/rfcs/implementation_details.md

 ## "Clock" Synchronization

+Using a fixed rate, tick-based simulation simplifies how we need to think about time.
+It's like scrubbing a timeline, from one "frame" to the next.
+The key point is that everyone follows the same sequence.
+Clients may be simulating different points on the timeline, but tick 480 refers is the same simulation step for everyone.

 Ideally, clients predict ahead by just enough to have their inputs reach the server right before they're needed.
-People often try to have clients estimate the clock time on the server (with some SNTP handshake) and use that to schedule the next simulation step, but that's overly complex.
+People often try to have clients estimate the clock time on the server (with some SNTP handshake) and use that to schedule the next simulation step, but that's too indirect IMO.

 What we really care about is: How much time passes between when the server receives my input and when that input is consumed?
-If the server simply tells clients how long their inputs are waiting in its buffer, the clients can use that information to converge on the correct lead.
+If the server just tells me—in its update for tick N—how long my input for tick N sat in its buffer, I can use that information to converge on the correct lead.

 ```rust
 if received_newer_server_update: